cybersokari/allure-report-deployer/packages/cli/README.md

 - `<report-name>`: The name/title of your report (Default: `Allure Report`).

 #### Options
-- `-kh, --keep-history`: Upload history to storage to enable history in the next report.
-Default is true.
-- `-kr, --keep-results`: Upload results to storage to enable retries in the next report.
-Default is true.
 - `-h, --show-history`: Show history in the upcoming report.
 - `-r, --show-retries`: Show retries in the upcoming report.
 - `--bucket <bucket-name>`: Directly provide a Firebase/GCP bucket name for deployment.